-Interest expense increased \$6.9 million from 2014 to 2015.
-The increase in interest expense was primarily attributed to increases of \$7.5 million from the Acquisition Properties, \$2.9 million from borrowings under the Company's line of credit, \$0.4 million from the Redevelopment Properties and \$0.1 from term loans.
-These increases were offset in part by decreases of \$3.8 million from the Same Centers and \$0.2 million from the Disposition Properties.
+Interest expense increased \$9.1 million from 2014 to 2015.
+The increase in interest expense is attributed to an increase of \$9.0 million from the Acquisition Properties and \$2.8 million from borrowings under the Company's line of credit offset in part by a decrease of \$2.2 million from the Same Centers and \$0.5 million from the Redevelopment Properties.
+The decrease in interest expense at the Same Centers is primarily due to the payoff of the mortgage note payable on Fresno Fashion Fair in December 2014.

-The above interest expense items are net of capitalized interest, which increased from \$2.5 million in 2014 to \$2.6 million in 2015.
+The above interest expense items are net of capitalized interest, which increased from \$3.1 million in 2014 to \$3.8 million in 2015.

-(Gain) Loss on Early Extinguishment of debt, net:
+Loss (Gain) on Extinguishment of Debt, net: